 It is rarely necessary to cancel class; however, if warranted by unexpected events, an announcement of class cancellation would be made through the Director's office.
 In the event of severe weather or manmade emergency, the department follows USF guidelines as announced by the USF Office of Emergency Preparedness.
 More information about these policies is available at the following website: www.usf.edu/about-usf/emergency-preparedness/information-contacts.asp.
 In the event that it becomes necessary for USF to suspend normal operations, USF may opt to continue delivery of instruction through methods that include but are not limited to: Canvas, Elluminate, Skype, email messaging and/or an alternate schedule.
-It is the responsibility of the student to monitor the Canvas site for each class for course specific communication, and the main USF, College, and department websites, emails and aculty and staff members keep track of their own calendars and appointments.
-The SPTRS academic schedule is disseminated to all employees and students, and is posted on the Office of Educational Affairs website.
-The master SPTRS academic calendar and Year 1 BMS course calendars may be accessed on the web at: http://health.usf.edu/medicine/educationalaffairs/educational_program_calendar.htm.
+It is the responsibility of the student to monitor the Canvas site for each class for course specific communication, and the main USF, College, and department websites, emails and MoBull messages for important general information.